An expedition worthy

 At the other end of the world, this huge ocean is still unknown, oceanographic campaigns are rare.
 A major player in the climate and marine biodiversity reserve, the international scientific community is unanimous: we need in situ measurements.

-To explore this ocean of storm, which sailors call the « furious fifties », the naval engineering office SHIP ST of Lorient designed the POLAR POD.
+To explore this ocean of storms, which sailors call the « furious fifties », the naval engineering office SHIP ST located in Lorient, France, designed the POLAR POD.

 Driven by the circumpolar current, like a satellite around Antarctica, POLAR POD will allow the acquisition of data and long-term observations that will be transmitted to researchers, oceanographers, climatologists, biologists; 43 scientific institutions from 12 countries are involved in the project.

 This expedition worthy of Jules Verne, will animate in real time a large international educational project on the Life Sciences of the Earth and the Environment in collaboration with the International Union for the Conservation of Nature (UICN).
-Young people need dreams, models of audacity, incentive commitments, to believe in their ambitions.
+Young people need dreams, models of audacity, binding commitments, and believing in their ambitions.

 The circumpolar drift